 – When there are 20 minutes left to lift off the door closes and no one may leave the control room – at that time you feel that it is for real and really exciting, says Elias Krantz, Space Engineering student and project manager for SALACIA.

 SALACIA is designed and built by Space Engineering students at Luleå University of Technology.
 The goal is to examine how perchlorate salts behaves during a rocket launch.
-The project is hence something of a feasibility study to the instrument HABIT – developed by researchers at Luleå University of Technology – and eventually going to Mars.
+The project is hence something of a feasibility study to the instrument HABIT – developed by researchers at Luleå University of Technology – and going to Mars on the ExoMars mission in 2020.

 – The REXUS project is a great way for the students to showcase their talent for the space industry and to promote growth in the space sector here in Kiruna, said Johanna Bergström-Roos, project manager for RIT.